openhab/openhab-addons/bundles/org.openhab.binding.flicbutton/README.md

 1. Setup and run flicd as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
 Please consider that you need a seperate Bluetooth adapter.
 Shared usage with other Bluetooth services (e.g. Bluez) is not possible.
 1. Connect your buttons to flicd using the simpleclient as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
 Flicd has to run in background the whole time, simpleclient can be killed after you successfully tested the button connection.
-1. Add a flicd-bridge via PaperUI or Textual Configuration.
+1. Add a flicd-bridge via UI or Textual Configuration.
 Please consider that flicd does only accept connections from localhost by default, to enable remote connections from openHAB you have to use the `--server-addr` parameter as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
 1. When the bridge is online, buttons newly added via simpleclient will automatically get discovered via background Discovery.
 To discover buttons that were set up before the Binding setup, please run an active scan.

 ### Configuration Example using Profiles